FedericoQuartieri/ANN/README.md

 ## Acknowledgements

-This work was developed as part of the **Advanced Neural Networks and Deep Learning (AN2DL)** course at Politecnico di Milano by the team **“Transformers: rise of the beasts”**:
+This work was developed as part of the **Advanced Neural Networks and Deep Learning (AN2DL)** course at Politecnico di Milano by the composed by:

 - Tommaso Marchesini
 - Federico Quartieri